The Early Evolution of Language : A Species Pump Hypothesis

 Full Description

-This book proposes a step-by-step process by which the early evolution of human language originated.
-Starting from an ape-like communication system, pre-human ancestors were "pumped" out of the rainforest by cyclic climate changes between 10 and 6 Mya and subjected to harsh predatory conditions and the absence of safe havens.
+This book proposes a step-by-step process through which the early evolution of human language originated.
+Starting from an ape-like communication system, prehuman ancestors were "pumped" out of the rainforest by cyclic climate changes between 10 to 6 million years ago and subjected to harsh predatory conditions and the absence of safe havens.
 A phonetic "modal voice" evolved in response.
 Inarticulate sounds gradually became articulated syllables.
-The diversification of these syllables eventually led to symbolic references and then finally to words.
-Bancel details each of these steps in which the origin of language and the origin of humans were concordant.
+The diversification of these syllables eventually led to symbolic references and, finally, to words.
+Bancel details each of these steps in which the origin of language and the origin of humans are shown to be concordant.

 Contents